 Conduct themselves in an appropriate manner so that they, and/or others are not put at risk by their activities, actions or failings.

-Co-operate with the Head teacher, managers and supervisors, on all matters affecting health, safety and wellbeing at work.
+Co-operate with the Head of School and Executive Principal, managers and supervisors, on all matters affecting health, safety and wellbeing at work.

 Make full and proper use, in accordance with the user instructions and the training provided, of any plant, machinery or equipment that is made available to them; and to not misuse such equipment.